 There are state and local down payment assistance programs which are easy to apply for, have low interest rates, and may have no payments, or may be forgiven if you continue to live in the home as your own residence.

 Check out these links and explore your options, or call your mortgage broker today and they can help advise you on the best options.

 The VA loan is a no down payment loan option that the US Military offers almost all military veterans.
 In short, you'll need to have some service under your belt.
 After that, you'll want to find a VA lender.

 You can get quotes from veteran loan companies, despite the cost and your situation.
 However, you won't always get a deal that outweighs one offered by a different service or broker.

 You'll need to be pre approved before moving forward.
 This process relies on a lenders understanding of your military background and current income.
 If you're a disabled veteran, you will have your funding fee waived.

 Why is this a good option?
 For one, the VA loan is reusable.
 That means you can use this loan for several assets at a single time and still have opportunity left over.
 The only stipulation is that you pay off your loan each time by refinancing into a regular loan before using the VA loan again.

 The United States Department Of Agriculture also provides 100% financing and zero down payment home loans through qualified local Seattle mortgage brokers and lenders.

 Why You Don't Have to Spend 20%

 The 20% rule is a middle-ground number for most potential homeowners.
 You don't have to settle with a high percentage of the cost of your home.
-Instead, you can find a way to pay between 3-10%.
+Instead, you can find a way to pay between 3-10%, or even less.